facebook/flow/website/en/docs/types/objects.md

 > **Note:** This is because of ["width subtyping"](../../lang/width-subtyping/).

 Sometimes it is useful to disable this behavior and only allow a specific set of properties.
-For this, Flow supports "exact" object types.
+For this, Flow supports "exact" object types through enabling to add a pair of vertical bars.

 ```js
 {| foo: string, bar: number |}